Soros dumps US Airways, Tiger Consumer likes Facebook

 THIRD POINT

-Dan Loeb's hedge fund got rid of its stake in the SPDR Gold Trust (GLD.P) in the second quarter, as well as its interest in Delphi Automotive (DLPH.N), which had been one of the hedge fund's largest holdings.
-Meanwhile, the fund opened a new 1.7 million position in Tiffany and Co (TIF.N).
+Dan Loeb's hedge fund got rid of its stake in the SPDR Gold Trust in the second quarter, as well as its interest in Delphi Automotive, which had been one of the hedge fund's largest holdings.
+Meanwhile, the fund opened a new 1.7 million position in Tiffany and Co.

 TIGER GLOBAL MANAGEMENT